jftsang/jftsang.github.io/content/pages/cv.md

 * **2019–22: Data Engineer, then Senior Data Engineer @ Audio Analytic.**
   Built web, desktop and shell apps for data analysis and annotation.
-  Also responsible for data curation and management as well as designing and implementing data protection and retention policies.
+  Also responsible for data curation as well as designing and implementing data protection and retention policies.

   *Keywords: Python, Django, Java, Spring Boot, Postgres, data management, GDPR, data modelling, user experience.*